OASI: Objective-Aware Surrogate Initialization for Multi-Objective Bayesian Optimization in TinyML Keyword Spotting: Problem Definition and Background

-The core computational burden and performance of KWS pipeline is determined by the acoustic model $g_\theta$.
-Deploying $g_\theta$ on TinyML devices requires a highly efficient architecture parameterized by hyperparameters $h \in \mathcal{H}$ \cite{garai2025advances ,lopez2021deep}.
-The process of finding the optimal $h$ is formalized as a bi-level, black-box constrained multi-objective optimization problem (C-MOOP).
+The computational burden and deployment feasibility of the pipeline are determined primarily by the acoustic model $g_\theta$.
+Designing $g_\theta$ for TinyML platforms requires selecting architectural hyperparameters $h \in \mathcal{H}$ that jointly maximize predictive accuracy while satisfying strict on-device resource constraints.
+We therefore formulate model design as a bi-level, black-box constrained multi-objective optimization problem \cite{Loni2020}.
+The overall bi-level multi-objective optimization workflow is illustrated in Fig. \ref{fig:cmoop_steps}.